Qalbun-App/Qalbun-AI/README.md

 - **Continuous Learning:**
   Evolves over time by adapting to new research, user feedback, and emerging trends in both AI and ethical frameworks.

+## Open Source

+The models is free & open source, you can download it at Hugging Face : [Here](https://huggingface.co/Qalbun-AI/QalbunLLM-V1)

 ## Author

 Qalbun AI is developed and maintained by the Polyvor Labs Teams.
 Their multidisciplinary expertise in artificial intelligence and Islamic studies drives the innovation behind this project.